Making the same mistake twice is a habit.Unknown

-I have the tendency to sometimes not think out purchases and end up spending too much money on something that I might only end up using marginally, or worse stop using after an initial “honeymoon” with the product.
-This has happened a few times and it annoys me that I keep falling into the same mind trap, and making the same mistake twice.
+I have the tendency to sometimes not think out purchases.
+I end up spending too much money on something that I might only end up using marginally.
+Worse, I stop using it after an initial “honeymoon” with the product.
+This has happened a few times and it annoys me that I keep falling into the same mind trap.
+I loath making the same mistake many times.

-A case in point is about 9 years ago my wife and I decided to try to lose some weight, and we were doing a really good job, with diet and exercise.
-I decided at that point that since I liked the exercise bike at the gym I was using, we should get one at home.
-This decision was not a bad idea, having an exercise bike more handy might have caused me to keep up the exercise.
+A case in point is many years ago my wife and I decided to try to lose some weight.
+We were doing a really good job, with diet and exercise.
+I decided that since I liked the exercise bike at the gym, we should get one at home.
+This decision was not a bad idea.
+Having an exercise bike handy might have caused me to keep up the exercise.

-Where that decision fell down was that I got up sold by a young man at Fitness Depot, who convinced me that I should buy a good exercise bike to make sure that I got a quality work out at home.
-At the end of it, I believe we paid upwards of $700 for the bike (possibly more), and when we got it home, it did get used a fair amount, however, eventually my exercise regimen declined and the bike then started to languish in our basement.
+Where that decision fell down was that I got up sold by a young man at Fitness Depot.
+He convinced me that I should buy a good exercise bike to ensure I got a quality work out at home.
+At the end of it, I believe we paid upwards of $700 for the bike.
+When we got it home, it did get used a fair amount.
+However, eventually my exercise regimen declined and the bike then started to languish in our basement.

 Occasionally I would try to restart an exercise program, but the bike started having technical difficulties, which is not surprising given it had printed circuit boards in it, and a very fancy display.
 The problems were intermittent so sometimes it would remedy itself and sometimes it wouldn’t.
-This all happened long after the warranty had expired, and to repair it would cost upwards of $200, so that was out of the question.
+This all happened long after the warranty had expired.
+The cost to repair it would cost upwards of $200, so that was out of the question.